 Japanese short grain rice is slowly cooked in dashi.
 Cooked until it starts to break down.
 This soup is simple as well as the flavours used.
-There is some ginger to give it a tiny little lift; the chicken is more for nutritional value than anything else as breast meat is used.
-Finished off with some freshly chopped green onion, which adds some green freshness.
+The addition of chicken is more for nutritional value than anything else.
+But does make for an easy, tasty, chicken and rice soup.

 - 160 grams Japanese short grain rice